 Notes on This Elderflower Popsicle Recipe

 For this elderflower cordial recipe, I used honey which is always a better alternative to white sugar due to its lower glycemic index and a lesser effect on blood sugar levels.
-It has been speculated that those that suffer from seasonal allergies would benefit from consuming local unpasteurised honey which contains natural pollen.
-Exposure to small amounts of local pollen prior to hay fever season may help with symptom relief.
-One study using a very high dose of honey showed benefit after 8 weeks (4).
+Regular cane sugar can be used in place of honey for a more traditional cordial recipe.

 Don’t Have Popsicle Moulds?